Academic Information

 Purdue Global courses are designed with you in mind and, as such, offer multiple ways of engaging with the course material, the faculty, and classmates.
 To succeed in any course, you should expect to be actively engaged by completing assignments on time and participating in any discussion boards, seminars, and other features designed to enrich your learning.
 The expectation is that you will be active in your course(s) each week.

 Your official attendance record will update only when you submit coursework, like an assignment, a discussion board post, a quiz, or other graded activity in the Brightspace Learning Management System (LMS).
 Other activities, like reading course material or viewing a seminar, will not update your attendance record.
 This is an important consideration as sustained nonattendance has negative implications both in terms of your learning and overall course performance.
-It may also result in withdrawal and other actions.
+Failure to post attendance in a course at the start of the term may result in administrative removal from the course or withdrawal from your program.
+Refer to the Administrative Withdrawal policies for more information.

 If you travel to or relocate outside of the U.S. to countries or regions subject to economic and/or trade sanctions by the Office of Foreign Assets Control (OFAC) or other authorities, you may be unable to access the Purdue Global campus, services, and courses.
 See Sanctioned Countries in the Accreditation, Approvals, and Memberships section of the Catalog for more details.